mapfreusa-test/javaassignment-programmeranalyst/README.md

  ### What the solution should look like

- > A working program uploaded to github(or any public git based repo) with a README file showing us how to run the program and any additional comments/assumptions that have been made in the solution provided by you.
+ > A working program uploaded to your github account(or any public git based repo) with a README file showing us how to run the program and any additional comments/assumptions that have been made in the solution provided by you.

  > Working solution needs to have the following
  > * Needs to run without any errors